Hashim11Mub/nicla-waste-classification/README.md

-# nicla-waste-classification
-An AI-powered waste classification system using Nicla Vision and Edge Impulse.

 # Nicla Vision Waste Classification

 This project uses **Edge Impulse** on **Nicla Vision** to classify waste as **Recyclable**, **Non-Recyclable**, and detect anomalies (trash on the ground).
 The system lights up different LEDs to indicate the classification.